 Q: What should I do when injured in a car accident?

 A: If you are injured in a car accident, your immediate priorities should be safety and health.
 First, check yourself and others for injuries and call 911 if needed.
 If possible, move to a safe location away from traffic.
 Exchange information with the other driver(s), including insurance details.
 Get medical attention immediately, even if you feel okay.
 Some injuries may not show symptoms right away.
-Report the accident to the police, and then contact experienced car accident attorneys as soon as possible to protect your rights.
+Report the motor vehicle crash to the police, and then contact experienced car accident attorneys as soon as possible to protect your rights.

 Q: What factors can affect the value of my car accident case in Texas?